cysouw/diathesis/text/c05_case.md

 b.
 Ich bin der Herausforderung gewachsen.
 :::

-An exception to this rule blocking passivisation for quantified objects are the verbs *verdienen* and *zahlen*.
+An exception to this rule blocking passivisation for quantified objects are the verbs *verdienen* 'to earn' and *zahlen* 'to pay'.
 They can be used with quantified objects [@next b] and with non-quantified objects [@next a], similarly to *kosten* above.
 However, with these verbs passivisation is possible [@next c,d], so these verbs are considered to be taking regular accusative objects.

 ::: ex
 a.
 Er verdient 50 Euro.
 Er verdient den Nobelpreis.